also known as: Szeklence (HU), Sekernice (CZ), Sokyrnytsia (RU)

 Other spellings/names for Sokyrnytsia are Sokyrnycja and Szeklencze.

-Sokyrnytsia is located about 6 miles SE of Khust (Huszt).
+Sokyrnytsia is located about six miles southeast of Khust (Huszt).

 Jews probably settled in Sokyrnytsia in the first half of the 18th century.